agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/oli.jpg' | prepend: site.baseurl }}" alt="vegetation health"/>
-	diagram of the OLI sensor on board Landsat 8
+	diagram of the OLI sensor on board Landsat 8 (Wikipedia)
 </span>

 One important thing to note is that *sensors* (the things that actually capture the data) normally have different names to the satellites themselves, and one satellite may have many sensors on board.
 Thus, you might often see Landsat 7's dataset referred to as 'ETM+' (Enhanced Thermal Mapping), or Landsat 8 (which contains two different sensors) as OLI (Optical Light Instrument) and TIRS (Thermal Infrared Sensor).